-Data Governance is the overall management of the availability, usability, integrity and security of data used in an organisation.
-A sound data governance program ensures that data is consistent and trustworthy.
 Concretely, Data Governance in the Human Brain Project includes multiple groups with responsibility for developing, approving, organising and implementing policies, procedures and standards for the most effective use of the Human Brain Project’s structured and unstructured data.

 Essentially, data governance is a strategy.
-It is a set of formal processes that ensures data is properly managed: how information is generated, stored, used, maintained, etc. In a legal context, data governance includes control and oversight over related policies, standards, and procedures, with effective oversight managed by a regulatory group.
+It is a set of formal processes that ensures data are properly managed: how information is generated, stored, used, maintained, etc. In a legal context, data governance includes control and oversight over related policies, standards, and procedures, with effective oversight managed by a regulatory group.

 In other words, it combines strategies and information, focusing on privacy, quality and integrity of the data and supporting the HBP in meeting regulatory requirements.
-Ultimately, it ensures that data serve the purposes of the Human Brain Project in an ethical and legal way so that it can maximize the potential of the data.
+Ultimately, it ensures that data serve the purposes of the Human Brain Project in an ethical and legal way so that it can maximise the potential of the data.